nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Sorts the list of all tasks by workload/deadline/module.

+Application: Used to group and prioritise tasks based on a certain criteria.

 Format:  `sort n/` or `sort d/` or `sort m/` or `sort w/` or `sort b/` or `sort t/`

 *  `sort n/` Sorts the tasks by name alphabetically in ascending order.